Let Me Help You Travel to Buenos Aires

 Email: marcelaestangasantos@yahoo.com.ar

-She has many years experience giving tours in BA, especially with Dutch tourists.
+She has many years of experience giving tours in BA, especially with Dutch tourists.

 YouTube channel

 If you’re a visual person, well don’t you even worry.
-I have a ton of videos about my travels in Argentina on my YouTube channel.
-I also have several playlists broken down into regions if you’re looking for a particular area.
+I have a ton of videos about my travels in Argentina on my YouTube channel, as well as several playlists broken down into regions if you’re looking for a particular area.

-I am often told by my viewers that I consistently provide useful information and valuable content.
+My viewers often tell me that I consistently provide useful information and valuable content.
 I work really hard on these videos, and I hope you’ll find them useful as well.

 This blog